 ANNUAL ART BASH

-Skagit Artists hosts the popular Art Bash upstairs at the Farmhouse Restaurant in the heart of Skagit Valley during tulip season.
-Last year’s show was a rousing success with lots of visitors and sales for the artists, and this year’s will be even better with lots of new art and artists.
+This year’s show was a rousing success with lots of visitors and sales for the artists, and we are already looking forward to next year’s show.
 This is our group’s only non-juried show, which offers aspiring artists an opportunity to be involved in hanging and selling their work alongside established professionals.
 Art Bash features a selection of three-dimensional works in addition to two-dimensional artwork.

 Ellen Dale ~ Jewelry